 Option 3.
-Learners can learn about food first by taking Week 6 and learn more about molecular gastronomy in a Biology class that can be linked to Tourism.
+Learners can learn about food first by taking Week 6 and learn more about molecular gastronomy in a biology class that can be linked to Tourism.

 Option 4.
-Watching the food preparation video learners are able to think 'out of the box' about how food preparation is done in the airline industry.
+Watching the food preparation video learners can think 'out of the box' about how food preparation is done in the airline industry.
 The content can be shown after discussion on food and food preparation in the Tourism and Hospitality industry.

 Option 5.
 By taking Week 6 online learners will be able to understand how food is linked to culture and heritage as well.
-The teacher has to decide to give the information as an overview or a conclusion about the theme.
+The teacher can decide to give the information as an overview or a conclusion about the theme.